kmarkey/nz-lead-indicators/README.md

 The OECD business confidence data is based on monthly interpolations of the NZIER QBSO, but is more readily available as a time series than either the ANZ and NZIER series, so I will probably use this as a stand-in for business confidence in general.

 Proposed method is to use all the candidate leading indicators as explanatory variables in a regression and use the lasso or other methods to identify the most effective subset of variables; or at least to get some general comparisons of them.

+## Using this repo

+All the data download, grooming and analysis can be performed by simply running `./integrate.R`.